 - A luxury all-inclusive hotel nearby, Zoetry Riviera Maya

 - A deluxe local hotel with romantic jungle cottages, Viceroy Riviera Maya

 - Official tourism info for the Riviera Maya

-As is common in the travel industry, the Guest Author was provided with a complimentary dive for the purpose of reviewing that service.
+As is common in the travel industry, the Guide was provided with a complimentary dive for the purpose of reviewing that service.
 While this arrangement has not influenced the article you just read, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.